Finland–Russia relations: Economic relations

-Finnish NATO membership question
+Finnish NATO membership

 In December 2021, Russian Ministry for Foreign Affairs pressured Finland and Sweden to refrain from joining NATO.
 Russia claims that NATO's persistent invitations for the two countries to join the military alliance would have major political and military consequences which would threaten stability in the Nordic region.
 Furthermore, Russia sees Finland's inclusion in NATO as a threat to Russian national security since the United States would likely be able to deploy military equipment in Finland if the country were to join NATO.

 However, on 1 January 2022, Finland's president, Sauli Niinistö, reasserted Finnish sovereignty by stating that the Finnish government reserved the right to apply for NATO membership.
 Furthermore, Niinistö said that Russian demands threaten the "European security order".
 Additionally, he believes that transatlantic cooperation is needed for the maintenance of sovereignty and security of some EU member states, including Finland.

 In the wake of the 24 February 2022 Russian invasion of Ukraine, support among the Finnish populace for NATO membership increased from below 30% to 60-70%.
-On 12 May 2022, President Niinistö and Prime Minister Sanna Marin announced that Finland would begin the process of applying for NATO membership.
+On 12 May 2022, Finnish President Niinistö and Finnish Prime Minister Sanna Marin announced that Finland would begin the process of applying for NATO membership.
 On 18 May 2022, Finland formally applied to join NATO, simultaneously with Sweden.
+Finland formally became a member of NATO on 4 April 2023 during a scheduled summit, finalizing the fastest accession process in the treaty's history.